Transfer Learning for Contextual Multi-armed Bandits: Minimax Rate of Convergence

 \subsection{Algorithm}

-The key of solving nonparametric contextual multi-armed bandit problems is to accurately estimate the values of the reward functions $\{ f_k \}_{1\leq k \leq K}$ at each observed point $X_t^Q$.
-Inspired by the success of \citet{rigollet2010nonparametric,perchet2013multi} in the classical setting, the high-level idea of Algorithm~\ref{alg:UCB-TL} is straightforward---it dynamically partitions the covariate space $\mathcal{X}$ into a set of hypercubes (bins), and uses bin-wise constant local estimators for the reward functions in each bin.
-One can then reduce the original contextual bandit problem into a collection of static bandits without covariates, and apply an elimination policy within each bin individually.
-To be more specific, Algorithm~\ref{alg:UCB-TL} yields a sequence of nested partitions $\{ \mathcal{L}_{t} \}_{t \geq 1}$ of the covariate space $\mathcal{X}$ over time.
-Given a bin $B$ with $Q_{X}(B)>0$ in the partition, if we restrict our focus to samples located in $B$, it is not hard to see that the corresponding observed rewards $(Y^{Q,(k)}_{s}(B))_{s\geq 1}$ of arm $k$ are i.i.d.~random variables with expectation equal to the conditional mean reward of arm $k$ over bin $B$, namely $\bar{f}_{k}^{Q}(B)\defn \frac{1}{Q_{X}(B)} \int_{B}f_{k}(x) \, \mathrm{d}Q_{X}(x)$.
-As a consequence, given the covariate $X_t$ at time $t$, we first find the bin $B$ from the current partition $\mathcal{L}_t$ that contains $X_t^Q$, and then call Procedure~\ref{alg:EA-TL}---a transfer learning procedure tailored to a static multi-armed bandit that yields a sequence of policy $\{\widetilde{\pi}_{s}(B)\}_{s\geq1}$ for bin $B$---to obtain $\pi_{t}$.
+The key to solving nonparametric contextual multi-armed bandit problems lies in accurately estimating the values of the reward functions $\{ f_k \}_{k=1}^{K}$ at each observed point $X_t^Q$.
+Inspired by the success of \citet{rigollet2010nonparametric,perchet2013multi} in the classical setting, the high-level idea of Algorithm~\ref{alg:UCB-TL} is fairly straightforward.
+It dynamically partitions the covariate space $\mathcal{X}$ into a set of hypercubes (bins), and uses local constant estimators for the reward functions in each bin.
+This reduces the original contextual multi-armed bandit into a collection of (static) multi-armed bandits (without covariates).
+Subsequently, we can apply a successive elimination algorithm within each bin separately and independently.
+To be more specific, Algorithm~\ref{alg:UCB-TL} generates a sequence of nested partitions $\{ \mathcal{L}_{t} \}_{t \geq 1}$ of the covariate space $\mathcal{X}$ over time, where the partition $\mathcal{L}_{t}$ at time $t$ consists of a set of bins (of potentially different side lengths) in $\mathcal{X}$.
+Here, for any non-negative integer $l \geq 0$, we define a collection of bins $\mathcal{B}_{l}\defn \{B_{\mathsf k}\}_{\mathsf{k} \in [2^l]^d}$ where

+Throughout the paper, we use $|B|$ to denote the side length of any bin $B$, i.e.~$|B|=2^{-l}$ for any $B\in\mathcal{B}_{l}$.
+As an important observation, for any bin $B\in\mathcal{L}_{t}$ with $Q_{X}(B)>0$, if we restrict our focus to samples of which the covariates fall in bin $B$, it is not hard to see that the corresponding observed rewards $(Y^{Q,(k)}_{s}(B))_{s\geq 1}$ generated by arm $k$ are i.i.d.~random variables with expectation equal to the conditional expectation of the reward of arm $k$ over bin $B$, namely

+As a consequence, at each time $t$, given the covariate $X_t^Q$, we first find the bin $B$ in the current partition $\mathcal{L}_t$ that contains $X_t^Q$.
+We then invoke Procedure~\ref{alg:EA-TL}---a transfer learning procedure tailored to multi-armed bandits that yields a policy $\{\widetilde{\pi}_{s}(B)\}_{s\geq1}$ for bin $B$---to determine $\pi_{t}$, i.e.~the arm to pull at time $t$.